Employer Insights

 Authorization Forms

 Once you have your permit / license, you may begin hiring minor workers.
-However, before they can actually begin working you’ll need to have an authorization form completed.
+However, before minor employees begin working, you’ll need to have an authorization form completed.

 If school is in session, then employers must have the Parent / School Authorization Form completed.
 When school is not in session, employers must have the Parent Authorization for Summer Work Form completed.
 Both forms must be submitted each year.